microsoft/rust-for-dotnet-devs/src/memory-management/index.md

 Like C# and .NET, Rust has _memory-safety_ to avoid a whole class of bugs related to memory access, and which end up being the source of many security vulnerabilities in software.
-However, Rust can guarantee memory-safety at compile-time; there is no run-time (like the CLR) making checks.
+However, Rust can guarantee memory-safety at compile-time; there is no runtime (like the CLR) making checks.
 The one exception here is array bound checks that are done by the compiled code at run-time, be that the Rust compiler or the JIT compiler in .NET.
 Like C#, it is also [possible to write unsafe code in Rust][unsafe-rust], and in fact,